 Men should wear trousers and avoid shorts or Bermuda shorts.

 Islam is the only religion allowed in Saudi Arabia.
-All manifestations of belonging to other religions (practice, proselytism, symbols, etc.) are forbidden.
+All manifestations of affiliation to other religions (practice, proselytism, symbols, etc.) are prohibited.

-Only Muslims are authorised to visit Mecca, where access is strictly controlled.
-As for Medina, access to the Prophet's mosque is forbidden to non-Muslims.
+Only Muslims are allowed to visit Mecca, where access is strictly controlled.
+As for Medina, access to the Prophet's Mosque is forbidden to non-Muslims.

-During the month of Ramadan, travellers should pay particular attention to respecting Saudi customs and habits.
+During the month of Ramadan, travellers should take special care to respect Saudi customs and practices.